VANatHeritage/ConsVision_RecreationModel/docs/facilities.md

 NHD "areas" were added to points not associated with a pub\_lands\_aqua\_union polygon.
 The following hierarchical method was used (a given point could only get associated through the first method that applied to it).

-1. For a point within 500m of NHDArea polygons with ftype IN ('SeaOcean','BayInlet','ForeShore')
+1. For a point within 500m of NHDArea polygons with ftype IN ('SeaOcean','BayInlet','Foreshore')

     - nhd\_farea = 10000